NikolaiT/incolumitas/content/Security/detecing-proxies.md

 1. Latency from **browser -> web server**, measured with JavaScript from within the browser
 2. Latency from **external IP -> web server**, measured on incoming TCP/IP handshake

+The idea is very simple: A proxy server in between has the effect that the TCP/IP connection is split in half and two TCP/IP streams are created as a result.
+Only the latter TCP/IP stream (and it's source IP address) is then directly visible to my server.

 ## Obtain Browser -> Web Server Latency with JavaScript